 Here are just a few of the files we’re currently working on:

 Prompt Payment Legislation for Manitoba

-The purpose of the legislation will be to ensure that Owners are required to pay contractors in a set amount of time and then the Contractors will be required to pay the sub-contractors in a certain amount of time.
+The purpose of the legislation will be to ensure that Owners are required to pay contractors in 28 days and the Prime Contractor will be required to pay its sub-contractors within 7 days after that.

 The bulk of the work remaining is to develop clarity on the adjudication process that will be employed in the case of disputes.
 And in this area, there is much to be determined and agreed upon in the industry.
 Some of the issues that are yet to be determined are:

 - What is the appropriate level of training for adjudicators?

 - Who will provide the administrative organization for the adjudication?

 - What is the estimated caseload for adjudicators; and how do we develop a system that is financially self-sustaining?